Microbiology, Immunology and Biochemistry

 - genetics, biochemistry, and cell biology of transcriptional regulation in prokaryotes and eukaryotes

 - bioinformatics, computational systems biology, gene network modeling, quantitative trait mapping, and data mining methodologies

-Faculty in the MIB track include investigators from the Departments of Molecular Sciences, Clinical Pharmacy, Pediatrics, and Medicine at The University of Tennessee Health Science Center, as well as scientists from St. Jude Children’s Research Hospital, and the Veteran’s Administration Hospital and Research Center in Memphis.
+Faculty in the MIB track include investigators from the Departments of Microbiology, Immunology and Biochemistry, Clinical Pharmacy, Pediatrics, and Medicine at The University of Tennessee Health Science Center, as well as scientists from St. Jude Children’s Research Hospital, and the Veteran’s Administration Hospital and Research Center in Memphis.
 In addition, research programs utilizing the newly opened Regional Biocontainment Laboratory (RBL) provide students with an opportunity for training in biocontainment procedures used to study biosafety level-3 (BSL-3) pathogens.

 Students in the Microbiology, Immunology and Biochemistry (MIB) track are required to complete a minimum of 9 credit hours of a core curriculum consisting of courses that explore emerging concepts in Molecular Biology, Cell Biology and Biochemistry.
 In addition, students are required to complete a minimum of 6 credit hours of electives, but students may take additional electives at their discretion.
 Selection of electives will depend on the research interests of the students, and typically are chosen in consultation with the student’s faculty mentor.